Cube-3-San-Jose-State/satcore_firm/README.md

 - LIBHAL

 🤝 Contributing
-We welcome contributions from all members of the SJSU's all engineering disciplines and beyond!
+We welcome contributions from all members of SJSU's engineering disciplines and beyond!
 Whether you're a student interested in embedded systems, automation, harware, electrical, or satellite technology, there's always room to get involved.

 How to Contribute:
 Fork this repository.